blockninjas/blockchain_analyzer/README.md

 Run `cargo run -p blk_file_reader -- -h` to get a help text for `blk_file_reader`.

 ### `blockchain_analyzer`

-The `blockchain_analyzer` basically

-* reads the bitcoin blockchain from `blk` files,
-* imports it into a Postgres DB,
-* runs a clustering analysis on the blockchain.

 Running the `blockchain_analyzer` requires a little bit of configuration which is done by setting a handful of environment variables.
 If the variables are not